julia-kraus/CarND-Advanced-Lane-Lines/writeup_template.md

 After warping:
 ![alt text][image12]

-I combined all these preprocessing steps into the `preprocess_image` pipeline function that can be found in `preprocessing.py`.
+I combined all these preprocessing steps into the `preprocess_image` pipeline function that can be found in `preprocessing.py`, lines 223 to 234.
 The output of this image pipeline on our test image was:

 ![alt text][image16]

 We can again see that the lane lines are visible.
 However, there are still many pixels activated that don't belong to the lane line.
 Our next steps are therefore to identify only the lane line pixels and fit a curve to the lane line.

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+#### 4. Identifiying Lane Line Pixels

 Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this: